 Agroindustrial Economics course is an applied science that discusses the processing of agricultural products to develop the agro-industry sector.
 Agroindustry Economics looks at companies that process agricultural raw materials to obtain added value and other benefits or further stages of agricultural development from an economic perspective.
-Lecture materials include Introduction; The share of entrepreneurship and agro-industry in employment, foreign exchange, investment opportunities; Agroindustry: purchasing and storage of raw materials; Agroindustry: Dynamics of market demand and its Competing Industries; Agroindustry and HR; Government policies in agro-industry; Discussion of empirical cases and review of lecture materials; Industrial and agro-industrial economic transformation; Layout planning of agro-industry physical facilities; Agro-industrial production activities; Agro-industrial project management planning; A combination of vertical and horizontal agro-industry companies; and Presentation of agro-industry development.
+Lecture materials include Introduction; The share of entrepreneurship and agro-industry in employment, foreign exchange, investment opportunities; Agroindustry: purchasing and storage of raw materials; Agroindustry: Dynamics of market demand and its Competing Industries; Agroindustry and HR; Government policies in agro-industry; Discussion of empirical cases and review of lecture materials; Industrial and agro-industrial economic transformation; Layout planning of agro-industry physical facilities; Agro-industrial production activities; Agro-industrial project management planning; A combination of vertical and horizontal agro-industry companies; and Presentation agro-industry case studies.
+These materials are useful for the basis of agro-industry development.